 Generally speaking, new homes are definitely more expensive compared to old and foreclosed homes.
 Since buying homes involve huge amounts of money, you need to evaluate your finances thoroughly before you do anything major.

-Calculate every expense you would be incurring once you own the property.
-Aside from the selling price, include taxes, insurance, utilities, improvements, maintenance costs, and others.
+Calculate every expense you would be incurring once you own the property, aside from the selling price, including taxes, insurance, utilities, improvements, maintenance costs, and others.

 Check the range of expenses you would be incurring, from the necessary ones to the wanted ones.
 Then you can have an idea if you can indeed afford a new home.